Affiliate links on Android Authority may earn us a commission. Learn more.

 When it comes to digital wallets and simple money transfers, Venmo and PayPal are some of the biggest names on the market.
-Both are widely accepted and trustworthy, but the two have many key differences in their ideal use cases.
+Both are widely accepted and trustworthy, but they have many fundamental differences in their ideal use cases.

-So who wins in the battle between Venmo vs PayPal?
+Who wins in the battle between Venmo vs PayPal?
 It’s more complicated than you might think, so read on to learn everything you need to know.
 There’s also a chance they both have their place in the market, offering different benefits for different use cases.

-Let’s just address the elephant in the room right away.
-Yes, Venmo is owned by PayPal, and has been since December of 2013.
+Let’s address the elephant in the room right away.
+Yes, PayPal owns Venmo, and has since December of 2013.
 This means that technically all money transfers on both services are handled by PayPal Inc. behind the scenes.

 Venmo vs PayPal: Similarities

-When considering whether to use Venmo or PayPal, you should be aware that in most situations they will essentially perform the same.
-Both are capable digital wallets that can transfer funds to other users or to bank accounts, often for little or no fee.
+When considering whether to use Venmo or PayPal, you should be aware that they will essentially perform the same in most situations.
+Both are capable digital wallets that can transfer funds to other users or bank accounts, often for little or no fee.

 Accounts are also free to create on both services, and can be linked to bank accounts free of charge, and you can use debit/credit cards for a fee.
 They also offer physical cards, with PayPal offering credit, debit, and prepaid cards, and Venmo offering a linked Mastercard debit card.
-Android and iOS devices are also fully supported.
+Android and iOS devices are fully supported.

 In the United States, both services are supported by millions of retailers, so you can use your funds to buy a wide variety of goods in-store and online.
 Security shouldn’t be a concern for either service, as both encrypt your data, although just PayPal offers fraud protection for reasons we’ll get to in a moment.